Tilton Hall is one of the residence halls which

 ground floor.
 There is also a bicycle storage rack.

-- Social and recreational programs for all members
+- Social and recreational programs for all first

 include Tufts traditions like painting the cannon